ChungmanPARK12/grab-integrated-app/README.md

 ```

 ### Run the App
-Use **Expo Go** on your mobile device to open the app.
+Use **Expo Go** on your mobile device to open the app and

-Scan the QP code displayed in the terminal of the Expo web inerface.
+Scan the QR code displayed in the terminal,

 ### Troubleshooting
 if the Expo server does not start, try cleaning the cache: